Living in Nantwich

 Is Nantwich a good place to live?

-What schools are in Nantwich?
+What are the schools in Nantwich like?

-What is the transport like in Nantwich?
+What is the average house price in Nantwich?

 Where does this data come from?